15 Fascinating Cultural Differences Around The World

 If you find yourself in Ethiopia dining with locals you may be in for a surprise.

-So if someone reaches for your mouth with some food, be sure to eat it, otherwise you may be seen as rude.
+If someone reaches for your mouth with some food, be sure to eat it, otherwise you may be seen as rude.

 2. Make Sure to Get Naked in Iceland 🇮🇸

-After which you put your suit on and enter the pool area to enjoy swimming, soaking and relaxing.
+Only then can you put your suit on and enter the pool area to enjoy swimming, soaking and relaxing.

 3. When Meeting People in Japan, Tell Them Your Age 🇯🇵